Skip to Content

 Fly to Chengdu

 Your morning flight to Chengdu arrives midday, most team members will choose to catch their international flights home that evening.
-You can also stay another night in Chengdu and fly home the next morning.
+You can elect to arrange an extra hotel night in Chengdu and fly home the next morning.

 Late Summit Window